-The Islands Trust (through its 13 local trust committees and Bowen Island Municipality) has an important but limited role to play in groundwater protection.
-Local trust committees control long-range development (Official Community Plans) and land use planning, zoning, development permit areas, bylaw enforcement, subdivision servicing bylaws and in coordination with the Regional Districts.
-The Ministry of Transportation and Infrastructure (MoTI) deals with water utilities and subdivision approvals (i.e. provision of potable water), road construction and maintenance respectively.
-Provincial Health Authorities approve septic fields through registered installers.
+The Islands Trust (through its 13 local trust committees and Bowen Island Municipality) has an important role to play in groundwater protection.
+Local trust committees control development through Official Community Plans, land use planning, zoning, development permit areas, bylaw enforcement, and subdivision servicing bylaws.

 Some islands have addressed water protection through development permit areas such as Salt Spring Island with its Development Permit Area 5 for the protection of Community Well Capture Zones or Galiano Island with its Development Permit Area 4, which addresses the protection Elevated Groundwater Catchment Areas.
 In one part of Saturna Island where there is limited water quality and quantity, the zoning bylaw requires that the lots contain a cistern for the storage of water.
 Galiano Island also has a similar bylaw requirement for areas identified as Water Management Areas and the requirement for extra cistern water storage.

 On June 10, 2013, Trust Council approved Bylaw 154, a bylaw that delegates certain Trust Council powers (from Islands Trust Act section 8.2(b)) to the Salt Spring Island Local Trust Committee that support coordinating multiple agencies in addressing watershed management.
 With these additional powers, the Salt Spring Island Local Trust Committee is acting as a coordinating body for the Salt Spring Island Watershed Protection Authority (SSIWPA).
-The SSIWPA is currently working with other agencies to implement policies that will improve water quality in St. Mary Lake.
+The SSIWPA is currently working with other agencies to implement policies to improve water quality on Salt Spring Island.

 The Islands Trust created a regulatory toolkit in 2014 to help Islanders safeguard their water supplies now and into the future.
 Download the toolkit here: Gulf Islands Groundwater Protection - A Regulatory Toolkit [PDF - 791 kb]